NathanielRose/design-Docs/Designs/Relative-Paths/README.md

 Unable to evaluate directory symlink: lstat ../../azure: no such file or directory
 ```
-### 2.1 Mung together URL with relative Path in SPK Generate
+### 2.1 Munge together URL with relative Path in SPK Generate

 One option to address this issue is to directly modify the generated `.tf` files to reflect the respective module source.
 Inside the  `infra generate` command we can use the `source`, `version`, and `template` values to modify the terraform child module source to a remote module source for terraform to download upon initialization.